 I live in Bungendore, Braidwood or Captains Flat and already have a kitchen caddy – what can I do with it?

 We encourage you to find a way to reuse the caddy.
-You can use it as a second caddy while one is being washed or they make great peg basket or plastic bag containers.
-If you don’t want to keep it, please place it in your residual (red-lidded) bin.
+You can use it as a second caddy while one is being washed or they make a great peg basket or plastic bag container.

 Who will receive a FOGO service?